Geralt-Of-Rivia-Witcher/Geralt-Of-Rivia-Witcher/README.md

 # Hello fellas :wave:
 ## I'm **Siddhant**

-A passionate MERN Stack Web Developer, and a final-year Computer Science and Engineering student at Manipal University Jaipur.
+A passionate Developer, and a final-year Computer Science and Engineering student at Manipal University Jaipur.

 I am currently a Backend Developer at Fasthr.ai, where I have been honing my skills for the past year.
 As a developer, I am always eager to learn something new and build something practical out of it.